-Join Sean Adams for an in-depth discussion in this video Symmetry and asymmetry, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Symmetry and asymmetry, part of Layout and Composition: Grids.

 - It's hard to imagine,…but the differences between symmetry and asymmetry…have destroyed friendships,…built design movements,…and been aligned with politics…and social values.…I'd love to be that rigid…and committed to one approach,…but either can work beautifully with a grid.…Many people are inherently drawn to symmetry.…While we aren't perfectly symmetrical ourselves,…the basics hold true.…We have two eyes,…two arms, and two legs.…Mirror images of the other side.…